PRINT

 the hydraulic lines and hoses to the wheel cylinders and calipers,

-forcing the shoes against the drums
+forcing the shoes against the drums (drum brakes) and the pads

-(disc brakes).
+against the rotors (disc brakes).
 The resulting friction slows the vehicle

 and is relative to the amount of force applied at the brake pedal.